-Q: How can I control the number of CPU cores used by the bowtie2 aligner?
+Q: How can I control the number of CPU cores used by the bowtie2 or smalt aligners?

-A: By default, the SNP Pipeline will give bowtie2 all available CPU cores on a workstation and 8 CPU cores per sample on a high performance computing cluster.
-You can override the defaults with the -p bowtie2 option.
-Set the option either in the configuration file if you are running run_snp_pipeline.sh, or in the Bowtie2Align_ExtraParams environment variable if you are running the map_reads command directly.
+A: By default, the SNP Pipeline will use 8 CPU cores for each bowtie2 or smalt process.
+You can override the defaults with the -p bowtie2 option or the -n smalt option.
+Set the option either in the configuration file if you are running run\snp\pipeline.sh, or in the Bowtie2Align\ExtraParams environment variable if you are running the map\reads command directly.
 For example, to run alignments with 16 concurrent threads:

 '''

-Bowtie2Align_ExtraParams="--reorder -p 16"
+Bowtie2Align_ExtraParams = "-p 16"

+SmaltAlign_ExtraParams = "-n 16"

 '''